Bruno Questel: Political career

 From 2005 until 2017, Questel was a member of the Socialist Party (PS).
 In the party's primaries ahead of the 2017 presidential election, he endorsed Arnaud Montebourg; when Benoît Hamon became the party's candidate, Questel left and joined LREM.

 In parliament, Questel served on the Committee on Legal Affairs.
 In this capacity, he was the parliament's rapporteur on a proposal to establish a municipal police in Paris (2019) and (alongside Raphaël Schellenberger) on territorial reforms (2019).
 In addition to his committee assignments, Questel chaired the French-Kosovar Parliamentary Friendship Group.

-In early 2018, Questel was one of several LREM member who joined an informal parliamentary working group on Islam in France set up by Florent Boudié in order to contribute to the government's bill aimed at better organizing and supervising the financing of the Muslim faith in France.
+In early 2018, Questel was one of several LREM members who joined an informal parliamentary working group on Islam in France set up by Florent Boudié in order to contribute to the government's bill aimed at better organising and supervising the financing of the Muslim faith in France.

 From 2018 until 2020, Questel served as one of five deputy chairpersons of the LREM parliamentary group, under the leadership of chairman Gilles Le Gendre.

 Questel lost his seat in the first round of the 2022 French legislative election.